Godlander/raytracing/README.md

 a working prototype is in the pack, just summon an invisible armorstand wearing dirt on its head and it should show up as a sphere in the rendered scene

-however, performance of these dynamic objects is pretty bad lol. i thought i could make some sort of sculpting demo with them but
+however, performance of these dynamic objects is pretty bad lol. i thought i could make some sort of sculpting demo with them but fps drops noticeably with just a few.